Authorizing Body: President (PRES)

-Respondents may also be subject to civil action or criminal prosecution because sexual misconduct may also violate state or federal laws.
+Respondents may also be subject to civil action or criminal prosecution because conduct that violates the University's Sexual Misconduct Policy may also violate state or federal laws.

 Either party may appeal the outcome of the matter except where a Respondent has accepted an agreement under the sanctioning process outlined above.
 A party may seek review only on the following grounds:

 1) The procedures of the sexual misconduct policy were not materially followed;